Jayaprakash Narayan: Politics

 Having become a Marxist, Narayan returned from the US to India in late 1929.
-The same year, he joined the Indian National Congress (INC or Congress) on the invitation of Jawaharlal Nehru; Mahatma Gandhi became Narayan's mentor in the Congress.
+The same year, he joined the Indian National Congress on the invitation of Jawaharlal Nehru; Mahatma Gandhi became Narayan's mentor in the Congress.
 Narayan shared a house at Kadam Kuan in Patna with his close friend and nationalist Ganga Sharan Singh (Sinha) with whom he shared a lasting friendship.

-After being jailed in 1930 for civil disobedience against British rule, Narayan was imprisoned in Nasik Jail, where he met Rammanohar Lohia, Minoo Masani, Achyut Patwardhan, Asoka Mehta, Basawon Singh, Yusuf Desai, C K Narayanaswami and other national leaders.
-After his release, the Congress Socialist Party (CSP), a left-wing group within the Congress, was formed with Acharya Narendra Deva as president and Narayan as general secretary.
+After being jailed in 1930 for civil disobedience against British rule, Narayan was imprisoned in Nashik Jail, where he met Ram Manohar Lohia, Minoo Masani, Achyut Patwardhan, Asoka Mehta, Basawon Singh, Yusuf Desai, C K Narayanaswami and other national leaders.
+After his release, the Congress Socialist Party (CSP), a left-wing group within the Congress, was formed with Narendra Deva as president and Narayan as general secretary.

-When Mahatma Gandhi launched the Quit India Movement in August 1942, Narayan, along with Yogendra Shukla, Suraj Narayan Singh, Gulab Chand Gupta, Pandit Ramnandan Mishra, Shaligram Singh and Shyam Barthwar, scaled the wall of Hazaribagh Central Jail with a goal of starting an underground movement for freedom.
-Many young socialist leaders like Rammanohar Lohia, Chhotubhai Puranik and Aruna Asaf Ali took part in the movement.
+When Mahatma Gandhi launched the Quit India Movement in August 1942, Narayan, along with Yogendra Shukla, Suraj Narayan Singh, Gulab Chand Gupta, Ramnandan Mishra, Shaligram Singh and Shyam Barthwar, scaled the wall of Lok Nayak Jai Prakash Narayan Central Jail, Hazaribagh with a goal of starting an underground movement for freedom.
+Many young socialist leaders like Ram Manohar Lohia, Chhotubhai Puranik and Aruna Asaf Ali took part in the movement.
 Because Narayan was ill, Yogendra Shukla walked to Gaya with Narayan on his shoulders, a distance of about 124 km.
 Narayan also served as the chairman of Anugrah Smarak Nidhi (Anugrah Narayan Memorial Fund).

+After the PRC's crackdown on the 1959 Tibetan uprising, in accordance with his Gandhian worldview, Narayan stated in 1959 that, "Tibet may be a theocratic state rather than a secular state and backward economically and socially, but no nation has the right to impose progress, whatever that may mean, upon another nation."